rhtconsulting/rhc-ose/provisioning/openstack-docker-client/README.md

 **Issue #3**

-This is likely a somewhat unique situation whereas the Docker Container is uanble to contact hosts while you are connected to the VPN (i.e. connecting to OS1 internal).
-The issue may manifest itself in different ways, but you should be able to validate whether or not you have an issue by executing a simple ping of control.os1.phx2.redhat.com
+This is likely a somewhat unique situation whereas the Docker Container is uanble to contact hosts while you are connected to a VPN.
+The issue may manifest itself in different ways, but you should be able to validate whether or not you have an issue by executing a simple ping of your OpenStack API host.

-If you happen to configure your VPN per the MOJO recommendation (DOC-973196), it suggests using libreswan.
-You should instead use the Cisco Compatible VPN client which will use a tun0 device to connect (rather than attaching the VPN IP directly to the primary interface).

 ```
 $  ping -c 2 10.3.0.3